Greek Easter at Hungry Donkey

 Read on to learn a bit about what a typical Greek Orthodox Easter weekend looks like…

-Spit-roasted lamb, but also goat, take centre stage, with whole villages and towns spit-roasting hundreds of lambs on every street, and then sharing the meat with visitors and locals.
+Spit-roasted lamb, but also goat take centre stage, with whole villages and towns spit-roasting hundreds of lambs on every street, and then sharing the meat with visitors and locals.
 It’s a great festivity with everyone coming together and celebrating joyously!
-We’ll be chowing down on meat and tsoureki (a delicious Easter sweet bread) until the early hours of the morning, and playing Tsourgrisma (pronounced TSOO-grees-mah, a traditional game played at Easter using red-dyed eggs).
+We’ll be enjoying meat and tsoureki (a delicious Easter sweet bread) until the early hours of the morning, and playing Tsougrisma (pronounced TSOO-grees-mah, a traditional game played at Easter using red-dyed eggs).

-At Hungry Donkey this weekend, we have an Easter special on so you get to spend more time celebrating rather than cooking!
-You can expect slow-cooked kid goat with garlic dauphinoise potatoes & balsamic glazed chargrilled chicory ?
+At Hungry Donkey this weekend, we have an Easter special menu so that you spend more time celebrating and less time in the kitchen!
+You can expect slow-cooked kid goat with garlic dauphinoise potatoes & balsamic glazed chargrilled chicory.

 Now, I should really run you through how we play Tsourgrisma just so you know:

 - Each player selects a red egg and finds an opponent.
 (Choose wisely!)

 - One person has to say, “Chistos Anesti” (Christ has risen)… The other replies, “Alithos Anesti” (Indeed He has risen).